 Stents can be made of different materials, including metal or silicone.
 They also come in different sizes and shapes.
 They can be temporary or permanent.
 A computed tomography (CT) scan will help your doctor decide which type will most help you.

 Your stent will be placed during a procedure called a bronchoscopy, which uses a flexible camera inserted though your mouth.
 You will not have a surgical cut.
-Most patients go home the same day.
+Most people go home the same day.